scistream/FABRIC-experiments/README.md

 ![SciStream Topology on FABRIC, with IPs and dataflow.](FABRIC_topo.jpg "Text to show on mouseover")

 ## Contact
-If you have more question, please contact: Chengyi Qu @ cqy78 at mail dot missouri dot edu, or Juaquin Chung @ chungmiranda at anl dot gov.
+If you have more question, please contact: Chengyi Qu @ cqy78 at mail dot missouri dot edu, or Joaquin Chung @ chungmiranda at anl dot gov.